Citrus (manga): Anime

 An anime television series adaptation, directed by Takeo Takahashi and animated by Passione, aired on AT-X from January 6 to March 24, 2018.
 Naoki Hayashi oversaw the scripts, while Izuro Ijuuin was in charge of designing the characters.
 Lantis produced the music, while Infinite was credited with producing the anime.
 The opening theme is "Azalea" (アザレア, Azarea) by Nano Ripe, while the ending theme is "Dear Teardrop" by Mia Regina.
-Crunchyroll simulcasted the series, while Funimation streamed the English dub.
+Crunchyroll streamed the series with original Japanese audio and English subtitles, while Funimation premiered an English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
 The series was released on Blu-ray Disc in North America on January 22, 2019 and in Australia on May 8, 2019.

+Episodes

 Reception

 Citrus appeared on The New York Times best seller list for manga five times in 2015.
 In a review of the manga's first volume by Rebecca Silverman of Anime News Network, Citrus is described as having emotionally interesting characters with the contrasting personalities of Yuzu and Mei, and their relationship is likened to a "yuri version of the twins' from Arisa."
 Silverman praises Saburouta's use of reader hindsight, pointing out that Mei's actions can be seen in a different light as the series progresses due to Saburouta giving a slow understanding of her character.
 However, the non-consensual elements of the manga are described as uncomfortable in contrast with gentler yuri manga that have previously been released in English.

 Juliana Failde of CBR also criticized the series, calling it problematic because it has "strange sexual assault" between two people (Mei and Yuzu) in a "horribly toxic relationship" with each other, and called the romance "poorly executed."
 Failde further stated that the series had an "inappropriate" sibling relationship where "two step-sisters fall for each other after a forced kiss."
 The founder of Yuricon and writer of Okazu, Erica Friedman, criticized the series as well for trying to present "sexual assault [as] amusing," and called it insensitive to the Me Too movement.
 Vrai Kaiser of Anime Feminist cited its effectiveness as a melodrama, but found the non-consensual physical contact between Yuzu and Mei to be uncomfortable, adding that the discomfort is heightened by how these specific elements "seem to make it popular above and beyond other yuri series."
-Nicoletta Christina Browne of THEM Anime Reviews has argued that Sara, is pansexual, demisexual, or even bisexual, but that the series never fully explored this.
+Nicole MacLean of THEM Anime Reviews has argued that Sara, is pansexual, demisexual, or even bisexual, but that the series never fully explored this.